 Karama elevates local expertise, knowledge, and research to inform international policymaking and advocacy and build pressure for national level policymaking and reforms in line with international standards on gender equality and equal human rights for all.

-Karama and its partners continue to utilize mechanisms including CEDAW, UN CSW, CRC, UN SCRs 1325 and 1820, and the Beijing Platform for Action to lobby international policymakers and UN representatives to hold national governments accountable for implementing standards and conventions to which they are signatory.
+Karama and its partners continue to utilize mechanisms including CEDAW, UN CSW, CRC, UN SCRs 1325 and 1820, and the Beijing Platform for Action to discuss with international policymakers and UN representatives the need to hold national governments accountable for implementing standards and conventions to which they are signatory.